jainmilan/jainmilan.github.io/_posts/2024-12-12-intro-to-causality.md

 However,

 $$
-\mathbb{E}[Y(1)] - \mathbb{E}[Y(0)] \ne \mathbb{E}[Y|T=1] - \mathbb{E}[Y|T=0]
+\mathbb{E}[Y(1)] - \mathbb{E}[Y(0)] \ne \mathbb{E}[Y \mid T=1] - \mathbb{E}[Y \mid T=0]
 $$

 While the left term is a causal quantity, the right term is an association quantity.
 How can we estimate the causal inference if we cannot reduce a causal expression to a purely statistical expression?
 Can we make some assumption that will allow us to estimate causal impact from association quantity?

 Yes, and the assumption is *ignorability* i.e. $$(Y(1), Y(0))  \perp\!\!\!\perp T$$.
 Assuming ignorability is like ignoring how people ended up selecting the treatment they selected and just assuming that they were randomly assigned their treatment.
 In other words, the assumption states that once covariates are observed, the outcome is independent of the treatment assignment - the treatment assignment is as good as random.
 Another perspective on this assumption is *exchangeability*, which means that if the groups were swapped, the new treatment group would observe the same outcomes as the old treatment group, and the new control group would observe the same outcome as the old control group.

 Ignorability/exchangeability allows us to estimate causal quantity by using purely statistical expression and that makes the causal quantity *identifiable* because we can compute it from a purely statistical quantity.
 But, how realistic is ignorability?
 To be honest, not much!
 In reality, the observed data is confounded and we must carry out multiple randomized experiments to ensure ignorability/exchangeability.
-To enable causal inference on observation data, we consider the assumption of conditional exchangeability, which allows conditioning of relevant variables and make subgroups exchangeable, i.e., $$(Y(1), Y(0))\perp\!\!\!\perp T \| X$$.
+To enable causal inference on observation data, we consider the assumption of conditional exchangeability, which allows conditioning of relevant variables and make subgroups exchangeable, i.e., $$(Y(1), Y(0))\perp\!\!\!\perp T \mid X$$.
 The idea is that although the treatment and potential outcomes may be unconditionally associated (due to unconfounding), within levels of X, they are not associated.

 However, we often cannot know for certain if conditional exchangeability holds.
 There might exist some unobserved confounders that are not part of X, usually a problem with observational data.
 The best thing to do usually is to observe and fit in as many covariates into X as possible to try to ensure unconfoundedness.
 But, positivity restricts the number of covariates that can be observed and fit for achieving the unconfoundedness.
 Having too many covariates can reduce the size of subgroup to a level where everyone is either always receive the treatment or everyone is always receiving the control, which is a positivity violation.
 The tradeoff is called **Positivity-Unconfoundedness Tradeoff**.